Electricity Cost in Rhode Island

 • Electricity in Rhode Island is among the top 10 most expensive in the U.S.

-• Rhode Island shows an accelerating electricity price trend based on recent historical data.
+• Rhode Island shows a falling electricity price trend based on recent historical data.

 More Data & Comparisons